 Substandard Housing - DHCD is exploring new approaches to help increase efforts to address the number of occupied substandard housing units in Virginia with a primary focus on those lacking complete indoor plumbing.
-While this has been a long-standing agency priority, increasing costs and limited community implementation capacity indicate a need for new strategies.
+In order to address the increasing costs and community implementation limitations, DHCD has entered into partnerships with VHDA and Virginia Community Capital to offer new mechanisms for housing rehabilitation.